vjkr66/my-to-do-list-app/README.md

 Filter Tasks: Filter tasks by their status — Active, Completed, or All.
 Persistent Storage: Save tasks to localStorage so they persist across page reloads.
 Colorful UI: Vibrant and animated design for an engaging user experience.
-Screenshots
-Here are some screenshots of the app in action:

 Technologies Used